Best Hotels in Marrakesh

 Where to Stay in Marrakesh

 Picking the best places to stay in Marrakesh depends on temperament.
+Gueliz frequently attracts travelers seeking a reliable affordable hotel in Marrakesh.
 Inside the medina, everything feels divine but occasionally impractical with narrow lanes, noise, charm by the bucketful.
 Gueliz, the “new town,” offers modern comforts, easier parking, and hotel apartments in Marrakesh ideal for long stays.
 Hivernage balances both worlds: elegant boulevards, walkable nightlife, and several luxury hotels in Marrakesh that spoil guests with rooftop pools.
+Many of these are rated among the best hotels in Marrakesh for comfort.

 Places to Stay in Marrakesh Near Popular Attractions